The cohort's signature weekend at the St. Stephen Christian Retreat Center in Titusville, Florida.

 Students arrange and cover their own travel to and from Titusville.
 Lodging and meals at the retreat are included.

-Some of the most useful work happens in the margins.
-A physical notebook is recommended.
+A notebook is provided at check-in.
+Some of the most useful work happens in the margins — bring a favorite pen.

 Yes.
 The October weekend is the only required in-person component of the program, and it anchors the academic year.
 Students who cannot attend should reach out to the program office before registering.

-No — students arrange and cover their own travel to and from Titusville.
-Lodging at the retreat center and all meals during the weekend are included in the program tuition.
+No, students must arrange and cover their own travel to and from Titusville.
+Lodging at the retreat center and all meals during the weekend are included in the registration fee.

 Orlando International Airport (MCO) is approximately 45 minutes from the retreat center.
 Melbourne (MLB) is closer but offers fewer flights.
 Most students fly into Orlando and rent a car or rideshare.